graphistry/graphistry-cli/docs/aws_marketplace.md

 #### I lost my admin account

 See the `reset` command in the main README.
-Requires logging in, and will delete all users, but no data.
+Requires SSH'ing in, and will delete all users, but not data.

 #### I want to log into the server